 If the coroner is involved in the case of an unexplained death, coronial staff will transfer the deceased from the place of death to the corner’s premises.
 An autopsy may be required to find out why the person died.

-When someone dies overseas
+When someone passes away overseas

 When someone passes away overseas and you wish to bring the body back to Australia, you need to notify AQIS or Australian Quarantine and Inspection Service first.